Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

-Ronald Acuna Jr. -- .244 average over his past 10 games -- will be in action for the Atlanta Braves against the Colorado Rockies, with Austin Gomber on the mound, on August 28 at 8:40 PM ET.
+On Tuesday, Ronald Acuna Jr. (.326 batting average in his past 10 games, with two doubles, a triple, two home runs, three walks and six RBI) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+He collected two extra-base hits in his most recent appearance (4-for-5 with a double, a home run and five RBI) against the Rockies.

 Ronald Acuña Jr. Game Info & Props vs. the Rockies